 Note: Not everyone believes in the “pre-workout meal,” especially if you’re exercising first thing in the morning.
 Read more about fasted exercise and its benefits (and drawbacks).

 The purpose of pre-workout carbohydrate is to increase glucose storage as muscle glycogen and maintain blood glucose levels.
 Hence at this time we need slow digesting carbohydrates so that there is a slow glucose release in the bloodstream.

 The best choice here would be low glycemic slow digestive foods.
 Here are some of the examples:

 It is important to note here that you should not be consuming high fibre foods before workout.
 Foods high in fibre take too long to digest and can make the person too full while working out, making the situation worse.
 Everything that we do requires blood flow.
 Hence while working out, more blood flow should be provided to muscles rather than digestive system.

 Also, fast digestive and low glycemic index carbohydrates provide instant energy but are not enough to provide for a complete workout.
 Hence foods like rice, potatoes, pasta, bananas and mangoes should be avoided before a workout.

-Most people do not realize the face that protein is as important in your pre-workout meal as it is in your post-workout meal.
+Most people do not realize that protein is as important in your pre-workout meal as it is in your post-workout meal.
 During heavy and intense training, protein can be used up for rapid supply for energy.
 If protein is not consumed in the pre-workout meal, the body will have to breakdown protein from muscle mass which can worsen the case.
 Hence it is always important to provide amino acids like BCAAs to the body before workout.